Buy to Let

 - The borrower or related person has never lived in it, nor intends to live in it.

 The lender will require a signed declaration from the borrower to confirm they’re acting wholly for business purposes.
 Similarly, anyone associated with the transaction must have no reason to think this is incorrect.

-Whilst IPL/BBTL loans will not be regulated by the FCA, lenders will treat them the same and expect you to apply the same scrutiny prior to submitting applications to them.
+Whilst IPL/BBTL loans will not be regulated by the FCA, lenders will treat them the same as consumer BTL and expect you to apply the same scrutiny prior to submitting applications to them.

 (A restriction on regulatory burdens on portfolio landlords will be implemented by 30 September 2017, please see our Regulatory page for further information.)

-You can see each individual lenders criteria on our Buy to Let matrix here.
+You can see each individual lenders criteria on our BTL matrix here.